ON(GOING) TRAUMA

 Mit Anujah Fernando, Dominique Haensell, Luce deLire, Pham Minh Duc

-Ko-kuratiert von Juni Hai Anh Trieu und Elisa Müller / Awareness Mine Pleasure Bouvar
+Ko-kuratiert von Hai Anh Trieu und Elisa Müller / Awareness Mine Pleasure Bouvar